Register to Win

 The Monument and Statue Trail provides a fascinating history tour of the Daytona Beach area.
 The trail begins in Ormond Beach with The Legend of Tomokie at Tomoka State Park.
 Created in 1955, this 40-foot, art-deco statue commemorates the Timucua people who were native to this area and lived here for thousands of years.

 The Dr. Mary McLeod Bethune Statue stands proudly on the campus of Bethune-Cookman University in Daytona Beach.
 A trailblazing educator, Dr. Bethune is also internationally lauded for her role in the advancement of civil rights as well as her humanitarian works.
-The Mary McLeod Bethune Home and Gravesite is also located on the campus and is available for tours.
+The Mary McLeod Bethune Home and Gravesite is also located on the campus as well as another 13-foot statue of the civil rights and human rights pioneer located at the Riverfront Esplanade.

 Swing by the Jackie Robinson Ballpark and Statue to learn more about this sports icon who was the first African American to play in Major League Baseball in the modern era.
 The site of Robinson’s first professional game, the ballpark also includes historical markers and a museum honoring his legacy.